2/15/23

 ****Mean Girls (2004 on Paramount+) written by Tina Fey, and starring Lindsay Lohan, Rachel McAdams, Lacey Chabert, Amanda Seyfried

-**Easy A (2010 on Peacock) starring Emma Stone, Stanley Tucci, Patricia Clarkson, Thomas Haden Church, Dan Byrd, Amanda Bynes, Penn Badgley, Cam Gigandet, Lisa Kudrow, Aly Michalka, and Malcolm McDowell.
+**Easy A (2010 on Hulu) starring Emma Stone, Stanley Tucci, Patricia Clarkson, Thomas Haden Church, Dan Byrd, Amanda Bynes, Penn Badgley, Cam Gigandet, Lisa Kudrow, Aly Michalka, and Malcolm McDowell.
 The screenplay was partially inspired by the 1850 novel The Scarlet Letter by Nathaniel Hawthorne.

 *Valley Girl (1983 rent) directed by Martha Coolidge and starring Nicolas Cage, Deborah Foreman, Michelle Meyrink, Elizabeth Daily, Cameron Dye and Michael Bowen.
 The plot is based loosely on Shakespeare’s Romeo and Juliet.